-It is well known that we, the consumers, trust recommendations coming from peers or fellow consumers much more than we trust what businesses are telling us about themselves.
-Therefore the websites that are selling social proof of other businesses reputations are very powerful and they can easily manipulate our thoughts on any brand.
+It is well known that we, the consumers, trust recommendations coming from peers or fellow consumers much more than we trust what businesses are telling us about them.
+Therefore the businesses selling social proof are very powerful and they can easily manipulate our thoughts on any brand.

 Yelp even won a court settlement recently, giving them permission to legally manipulate ratings.
 Both Yelp and Trustpilot claim that they don’t manipulate the truth, but when you take a closer look at the services they are selling, you get a completely different picture.

-Trustpilot may have started well back in 2012 when it was run by just a couple of guys, maybe they even had honorable intentions to keep the site honest, but sadly the service has definitely gone downhill since they have grown in size and their standards have declined and any good intentions left by the wayside in favor of profit.
+Trustpilot may have started well back in 2012 when it was run by just a couple of guys, maybe they even had honourable intentions to keep the site honest, we will never know.
+But once thins is for sure, even if that was was the case then their standards have declined and any good intentions left by the wayside in favour of profit.

-The compliance team are unbearable vexatious and push the boundaries of incompetence to the limit.
-Dealing with them severely tests your fortitude.
+The compliance team pushes the boundaries of incompetence and dealing with them severely tests your fortitude.

-From my own dealings with Trustpilot over the years, I can confirm that I have on multiple occasions experienced what I would consider biased and unethical practices from their compliance team which has defied logic or common sense.
+From my own dealings with them over the years, I can confirm that I have experienced what I would consider unethical and biased practices from their so-called compliance team which has defied common sense.

-They know full well that such evidence does not exist and show complete unwillingness to use common sense or make any effort to check facts, even if it is something as simple as clicking a link and looking at a web page to verify a companies trading names.
+They show complete unwillingness to check facts or evidence when provided, even if it is something as simple as clicking a link and looking at a web page to verify companies trading names.

-Most consumers will simply get so frustrated with these vexatious and convoluted time wasting tactics, they will give up, which is clearly the intent and this puts Trustpilot in the position that they can blame the consumer for not following through.
+Most consumers will simply get so frustrated with these vexatious and convoluted tactics, they will give up, which is clearly the intent as this puts Trustpilot in the position that they can blame the consumer for not following through.

 So what does this mean to the consumer?

-Unfortunately, since Trustpilot is bias and allow reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable, so in other words, you should not rely solely on Trustpilot as your only source of information about a company.
+Unfortunately, since Trustpilot allow reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable, so if in doubt, you should not rely solely on this as your only source.

-They do have processes in place to stop the same person leaving multiple reviews under different names, and knowing how to get around this will be beyond the ability of the average person who is not very computer literate, but this really only helps to stop an abundance of fake positive reviews.
+They do have processes in place to stop the same person leaving multiple reviews under different names, and knowing how to get around this will be beyond the ability of the average person who is not very computer literate.
+So this does mean that fake positive reviews are less likely.

-The best solution to verify a company that seems too good to be true is to check multiple sources such as google reviews (very hard to get removed), yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
-Also social media reviews, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
+One solution to verify a company that seems too good to be true is to check other directory sites such as yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
+Also social media, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
 No company can remove other people’s tweets though, so check their timeline and do a search for specific phrases.